Chapter 35 BWV 58 Ach Gott, wie manches Herzeleid

 The oboes do little more than double the strings in the ritornello sections and the lowest of them, the oboe da caccia, adds strength and a darkish timbre to the soprano’s intoning of the chorale melody.

-A second statement of the full ritornello is heard (bars 42-59) before Bach repeats the process but with different words; the Soul bemoans, in two more phrases again linked by the unremitting bass melody, its tortuous pathway to heaven.
+A second statement of the full ritornello is heard (bars 42-59) before Bach repeats the process but with different words; the Soul bemoans, in two more phrases again counterpointed with the unremitting bass melody, its tortuous pathway to heaven.
 Jesus patiently, and without pause, gently reminds the Soul of the joy that will inevitably follow pain through the process of salvation.

-There are a number of subtle but extremely effective moments of word painting in this aria.
+There are a number of subtle but extremely effective moments of word painting.
 Note the extreme upper range in which Jesus declares the wickedness of our times (bars 40-41) and the contrasting melismas picturing Freude----joy----and Schmerze----pain----in Christ’s final phrases.
 The first of these (bars 74-7) is a hallelujah of rising ecstasy, the second (bars 79-81) a deadening, falling chromatic moan of anguish.

 Bass and soprano recitatives.